-Administering AARTO matters can be a daunting task if one is not fully up to speed with the many requirements of the AARTO Act and Regulations.
-Furthermore, incorrectly handling AARTO matters can prove to be costly and indeed, and can have very serious consequences of fleet operators.
+Administering alleged AARTO infringements can be a daunting task if one is not fully conversant with the many administrative requirements contained in the AARTO Act and its regulations.
+Furthermore, incorrectly handling AARTO infringements can prove to be costly and indeed, and can have very serious consequences for fleet owners.

 The outline of the course is as follows:

 - A background to traffic law in South Africa

 - Understanding the National Road Traffic Act and its regulations

 - Understanding the Criminal Procedure Act and dealing with traffic fines issued in terms of it